rudenoise/rudenoiseSite/md/ocaml-diary-04b.md

 very clear programs that are tailored and specific to their problem-space.
 The type system and language design also make solutions less ambiguous.
-I'm less likely to mistake one implementation for another and should I, the compiler is likely to know about it.
+I'm less likely to mistake one implementation for another and should I, the compiler should know about it.

-Iterating the design and implementation of OCaml programs differs from other ecosystems that I've used.
+Iterating the design and implementation of OCaml programs differs from the other ecosystems.
 Getting a basic/prototype implementation was quick.
 Refactoring could then take a number of paths depending on how I wished to extend the functionality.
 Moving data processing to purely functional data-structures and APIs, for example.
-Or bundling areas of the code into modules, using their own types and interfaces, to aid separation of concerns, documentation of intent and reuse.
+Or bundling areas of the code into modules, using their own types and interfaces, to aid separation of concerns, documentation of intent, and reuse.
 Various constructs for building flows and passing data between functions could be chosen.
 I didn't get as far as using the native profiling tools or compiler configurations.
+I expect they would add yet more food for thought.

 This could be seen as unnecessary complexity, especially when compared with Go's approach.
-But getting something basic working can be quick, after which point there are a lot of options available for improvement.
-The results may not be generic but they will be descriptive.
+But getting something basic working was fast enough, after which point there were many options available for improvement.
+While the implementation was not uniform it is descriptive.
 It's a different approach and one I enjoyed.

 ## The Results